The following general suggestions for safe storage of chemicals in the laboratory should be implemented.

 - Flammable materials must never be stored in domestic-type refrigerators.
 Only explosion-proof or flammable material refrigerators should be used for storage of these chemicals within a laboratory environment.

-- Inventory the materials in your refrigerator frequently to avoid overcrowding with materials that have long since been forgotten.
-Also make it a point to defrost your refrigerator occasionally so that chemicals do not become trapped in unique ice formations!
+- Inventory the materials in refrigerators frequently to avoid overcrowding with materials that have long since been forgotten.
+Also make it a point to defrost refrigerators occasionally so that chemicals do not become trapped in unique ice formations!

 - Fume hoods should not be used as general storage areas for chemicals.
 This may seriously impair the ventilating capacity of the hood.